What is Cosmetic Dentistry?

 Professional teeth-whitening provides an alternative to repeat applications of messy and less effective over-the-counter whitening products.
 Materials available to a cosmetic dentist contain stronger bleaching agents to produce better results, and your dentist will protect your gums from irritation during treatment.

 A skilled cosmetic dentist can address problems of discoloration of both enamel and dentin and will monitor every stage of the whitening procedure to enable adjustments to the levels of the whitening agent.
 An in-office whitening generally takes about an hour, typically with dramatic results.
+This is why Dr. Miller a Moses Lake dentist always encourages patients who are wanting a whiter smile to opt for in-office teeth whitening, for better and longer lasting results.

 Porcelain veneers are customized for each patient to conceal stained or cracked teeth, or to close gaps between teeth.
 These tooth-colored shells are cemented onto the front of teeth.
 Because veneers are individually made for each patient, they match the shape and color of adjacent teeth.
 Being translucent, veneers interact with light just like natural dental enamel.